babaid/dezsh/README.md

 The idea of the Shell class is wrap everything into one object containing the context and specifics.
 The REPL provided in `Shell::run()`, creates a line prompting the user for input, and uses readline to obtain it, with autocompletion enabled.
 The functions for the autocompletion are hidden as static private members in the class.

 At the core of the class lies the ShellContext struct.
-It stores teh current working directory, environment variables and most importantly a command registry, which keeps track of all the registered builtin commands.
+It stores the current working directory, environment variables and most importantly a command registry, which keeps track of all the registered builtin commands.